 When doing dishes in your cabin or campsite, use a separate rinse tub beside your wash sink/tub.
 Then reuse the rinse water (from the tub) as the soapy wash water for your next round of dishwashing.

-Some sunscreens can alter the quality of water and can have a negative effect on coral reef communities.
+Wear mineral sunscreen.
+Some sunscreens can alter the quality of water and can have a negative effect on living things, especially in coral reef communities.
 By switching to a mineral based sunscreen, you are helping to reduce the chemicals that can harm ocean life!
+Find out how to choose a reef-friendly (and ecosystem-friendly) sunscreen.

-When you visit parks with water resources, learn about the ways water affects these ecosystems.
+When you visit parks with water resources, learn about the ways water affects these ecosystems and explore the myriad of ways to enjoy water in your national parks.

 - Ask how more or less water could change these ecosystems.